What to Pack for Your First Motorhome Trip: The Complete Checklist

 Kitchen: Washing-up liquid, sponge, tea towels, kitchen roll, bin bags, cling film, cooking oil, salt, pepper, tea/coffee/milk, sharp knife

-Bathroom: Towels, toiletries, extra toilet roll, headtorch, earplugs
+Bathroom: Towels, toiletries, toilet roll, headtorch, earplugs

 Clothing: Layers, waterproof jacket, waterproof trousers, walking boots, wellies, flip-flops, sun hat, sunscreen